Gia M. Hamilton: Career

 As part of Savannah College of Art and Design's initiative for bringing international creatives in to dialogue with SCAD students, Hamilton led a discussion with artists Lavar Monroe, Robin Rhode and the design group R & R Studios at SCAD Museum of Art in 2016.

 In 2018, Hamilton received a Next City Vanguard fellowship.
 She partnered with Airbnb to host a Modern Matriarch tour, which focuses on women of color in New Orleans' 7th ward.

 Hamilton has written for Huffington Post and Pelican Bomb about maintaining a healthy lifestyle as a culture worker and single mother of four boys.

 Hamilton has been on the board of Tulane University's Newcomb Museum, Alliance for Artist Communities, and New Orleans Video Access Center.
 She has also been featured in curatorial intensives with Independent Curators International.

 Since 2019 Hamilton has reopened the New Orleans African American Museum and has been serving as its executive director and chief curator.

 Family

-Hamilton has four sons and lives in New Orleans.
+Hamilton lives in New Orleans with her five sons and daughter in Tremé.

-Recognitions

-In 2018 Hamilton received the Next City Vanguard fellowship.

-In 2018 Hamilton was nominated for the Business Woman of Year award.